1226. Foreign Exchange

 Example

-In the first test for each pair (A, B) can be found the correspondent pair (B, A).
-In the second test no one student desire can be fulfilled.
+In the first test, every pair (A, B) has a corresponding reverse pair (B, A).
+In the second test, none of the students’ requests can be fulfilled.

 multiset<pair<int,int> > s;